 Bio

-Adrian Cho leads a life of creativity at scale, juggling a multitude of diverse initiatives, and pivoting at every turn.
+Adrian Cho leads a life of creativity at scale that crosses multiple domains and disciplines with a constant on focus on getting shit done, undertaking ambitious projects, and creative problem-sovling.
+He’s always juggling a multitude of diverse initiatives, undertaking big challenges, and pivoting at every turn.

-As a musician who has been performing for over forty years, he is best known to Ottawa jazz audiences as the founder and Artistic Director of the Ottawa Jazz Orchestra, a unique, critically acclaimed symphonic jazz ensemble he founded in 2006.
-The orchestra performed fifteen seasons of sold-out concerts at the National Arts Centre until the pandemic forced the cancellation of their 2019-2020 season.
-Adrian is planning to bring the OJO back in 2023.
+As a musician who has been performing for over forty years, he is best known to Ottawa jazz audiences as the founder and Artistic Director of the Ottawa Jazz Orchestra, a unique, critically acclaimed symphonic jazz ensemble that began from a single ambitious event in 2005.
+The orchestra presents an annual season of sold-out concerts at the National Arts Centre that is always received by Ottawa audiences with great enthusiasm.

 As a jazz bassist he freelances and performs around town for various events.
 Adrian believes in entertaining, as well as educating, through music and has often been praised for his connection with audiences.
 Alex Hutchinson of the Ottawa Citizen labelled Adrian “a cool guide to hot jazz” while Doug Fischer, also of the Ottawa Citizen, referred to him as “a musical missionary.”
 John Kelman of All About Jazz wrote that “Cho’s intentions were clearly to educate as much as entertain, and he succeeded on both fronts.”